Presenter: Paula Sullivan, MS, CCC-SLP, BCS-S

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"Learning early symptoms and effects of various treatments was beneficial.
-I liked the time flexibility."
+"Learning early symptoms, and the effects of various treatments was beneficial.
+I liked the time flexibility to take course."
 S.B.
 (Sep.
 2023)

 "I didn't experience swallow information in my school-based therapy caseload, so this was all new to me and I appreciated all of the information."
 S.S.
 (Aug.
 2023)